getodk/docs/docs/central-upgrade.rst

        If you see "No such file or directory," try doing ``docker-compose up postgres`` again.
 If the file has still not been created, `write a support post on the forum <https://forum.getodk.org/c/support/6>`_.

-    #.
-Restart the server and verify that everything works as expected.
+    #. **Restart the server and verify that everything works as expected.**

        .. code-block:: bash

             docker-compose up -d

+    #. **Log into the web interface and do some quick spot checks.** For example, verify that submission counts and latest submission dates look right and try a data export.

+    **Clean up**

+    The upgrade process performs a copy and leaves the old database intact.

     #.
-Log into the web interface and do some quick spot checks.
-For example, verify that submission counts and latest submission dates look right and try a data export.

-    #.
-The upgrade process performs a copy and leaves the old database intact.
 The following command will show you how much space this old database takes.

        .. code-block:: bash